 This capital is considered a foreign investment, therefore it has to be acquitted and registered with the Central Bank of Brazil.

-If you have more questions about branches in Brazil, or for assistance in setting up a company in Brazil, please do not hesitate to get in touch with us.
+If you have more questions about branches in Brazil, or for assistance in setting up a company in Brazil in 2023, please do not hesitate to get in touch with us.